|

 Biography

-Terry’s interest in aviation started an early age back in 1966 while in the second grade and has grown stronger through the years.
+Terry’s interest in aviation started at an early age back in 1966 while in the second grade and has grown stronger through the years.
 While in high school, his friends would remark, “Anytime an airplane flew over, Terry was looking up to see what kind of aircraft it was.”
 Terry’s primary interest has always been in military aviation with a strong focus on the World War II years of aviation.

 His education includes a Master of Arts in history from the American Military University, Bachelor of Arts from Bethany College in Applied Professional Studies and an Associates degree in graphic arts.
 During May 2008, Terry hit the 25 year mark as a reservist with the 349th Aircraft Maintenance Squadron here at Travis Air Force Base where he has served as a crew chief on C-5 aircraft as well as flying crew chief.
 He is also a certified, licensed Airframe and Powerplant mechanic by the FAA.